nfsarmento/postfix-dovecot-roundcube-ubuntu/README.md

-# Install Postfix, Dovecot, RoundCube on Ubuntu 16.04
+# Install Postfix, Dovecot, RoundCube on Ubuntu 16.04 and Roundcube V1.3
-# Roundcube V1.3
+- Please change line 9, 10 accordingly to your needs